Springfield Giants (Ohio): Ohio–Indiana League 1948 to 1951

 In 1948, the Ohio State League expanded beyond the state of Ohio and changed names to become the Class D level Ohio–Indiana League.
 The Muncie Reds joined seven returning Ohio State League teams in beginning league play on May 2, 1948.

 The 1948 Springfield Giants continued as a minor league affiliate of the New York Giants, playing in the newly named league.
 Ending the 1948 Ohio–Indiana League season in fourth place, Springfield qualified for the playoffs of the eight–team league.
 Springfield had a record of 66–74, playing the season under managers Robert Roth and Rufus Jackson, finishing 16.5 games behind the first place Zanesville Dodgers in the regular season final standings.
 In the playoffs, eventual champion Zanesville swept Springfield in four games in their first round series.

 In 1949, Springfield was runner–up in the Ohio–Indiana League regular season standings.
 The Giants placed second in the regular season standings, ending the season with a record of 77–63, playing the season under manager Tony Ravish.
 The Giants finished 4.5 games behind the first place Portsmouth A's.
 The Muncie Reds defeated Springfield four games to one in the first round of the playoffs.

 The Springfield Giants again qualified for the Ohio-Indiana League playoffs in 1950.
 Managed by Andy Gilbert, the Giants ended the 1950 regular season with a record of 72–64, placing fourth in the standings and ending the season 17.0 games behind the pennant winning Marion Red Sox.
 In the playoffs, the Marion Red Sox defeated Springfield three games to one in the first round.
 Player/manager Andy Gilbert of Springfield won the league batting title, hitting .388.

 In its final season of play, the 1951 Ohio–Indiana League compacted to become a five–team league to begin the season.
 The Newark Yankees won the first–half title in a split–season schedule, with the first–half season schedule ending on June 18, 1951.
 Newark then folded on July 17, 1951, leaving four remaining teams, Springfield included, completing the second half of the season.
 With Newark excluded, Springfield finished a distant second in the final regular season standings.
 At the conclusion of the season, the Giants finished 30.0 games behind the Marion Red Sox in the overall standings with a 53–74 record, playing the season under returning manager Andy Gilbert.
 In a playoff series, the Marion Red Sox swept Springfield four games to none in the final games of the league.
 The Ohio–Indiana League permanently folded following the completion of the 1951 season.

 Springfield, Ohio has not hosted another minor league team.
-In 2014, the Springfield based Champion City Kings began play in the Prospect League, a summer collegiate baseball league.
+In 2014, the Springfield based Champion City Kings began play in the amateur Prospect League, a summer collegiate baseball league.